containerimage/docker-wordpress/README.md

-This image is for PHP+MySQL development.
+This image is for creating a fresh wordpress installation for testing purposes.
 It also has on board an SSH server to which you can connect. __MySQL and PhpMyAdmin use the default XAMPP passwords__.

 ## How to run the image: